 Name of App What it does Who is the target user?
-How are their needs met?
-I liked l didn't like
+How are their needs met? l liked l didn't like satures that will allow you to prototype and test your core idea. m App Idea:

 Brainstorming App Ideas